Nvidia reveals Omniverse Enterprise for simulating products and worlds

 “Being able to do that in an easy way without having to think about how we change that information is really important,” Tsigkari said.
 “In order to run really difficult simulations, or understand how buildings perform, we need to use all kinds of software to do this.
 Working in these processes right now can be painful, and we need to create all of these bespoke tools to do this.
 A future where this becomes a seamless process and opens to all kinds of industries is a fantastic opportunity that we need to grasp and go for.”

 Engineers on remote teams will be able to work alongside architects, 3D animators, and other people working on 3D buildings simultaneously, as if they were jointly editing a Google Doc, Kerris said.
-He added that “The Omniverse was built for our own needs in development.”
+He added, “The Omniverse was built for our own needs in development.”

 USD’s roots at Pixar

-Pixar’s Universal Scene Description (USD) is the HTML of 3D, and it’s the foundation for sharing different kinds of images from multiple parties in Ominverse, said Kerris.
+Pixar’s Universal Scene Description (USD) is the HTML of 3D, and it’s the foundation for sharing different kinds of images from multiple parties in Omniverse, said Kerris.

 “We felt that with the entire community starting to move towards this open platform for exchanging 3D information including the objects, scenes, materials and everything, it was the best place for us to start with the foundation for what this platform would become,” Kerris said.